 Statements - setting out your child's needs

-Once your education and library board (ELB) has assessed your child, they can decide to record the information they have in a statement of special educational needs.
+Once the Education Authority (EA) in your region has assessed your child, they can decide to record the information they have in a statement of special educational needs.

 This statement describes your child's needs and the special help they should receive.
-The ELB usually makes a statement if it thinks that this help cannot be provided from within your child's school.
+The EA usually makes a statement if they think your child's school cannot provide this help.

-A statement of special educational needs is in six parts:
+A statement of special educational needs has six parts:

-- general information about your child and the advice the board received from the assessment
+- general information about your child and the advice the EA received from the assessment

 - a description of your child's needs following the assessment